-Our intention is to maximize personal growth for children and adults by integratinging biofeedback and neurofeedback into more commonly used psychotherapy techniques.
+Our intention is to maximize personal growth for children and adults by integratinging biofeedback and neurotherapy into more commonly used psychotherapy techniques.

 A BIT ABOUT OUR APPROACH TO THERAPY

 Electroencephalography (EEG), commonly known as a picture of brain waves, was first discovered in the 1940's.
-By the 1970, the use of feedback devices were used for therapeutic purposes.
-The name for is Neurofeedback or Neurotherapy.
+By the 1970, feedback devices were used for therapeutic purposes.
+The name for this is Neurotherapy or Neurofeedback.
 More recently, faster computers, better equipment, and databases of people with normal EEG have caused an explosion of research into the therapeutic uses of EEG.
-In our practice, we use neurofeedback to augment common therapeutic techniques such as Heart Rate Variability Training (HRV), Cognitive Behavioral Therapy (CBT), Behavior Therapy, Object Relations Therapy, Attachment Therapy, Eye Movement Desensitization and Reprocessing (EMDR), and Mindfulness.
+In our practice, we use neurotherapy to augment common therapeutic techniques such as Heart Rate Variability Training (HRV), Cognitive Behavioral Therapy (CBT), Behavior Therapy, Object Relations Therapy, Attachment Therapy, Eye Movement Desensitization and Reprocessing (EMDR), and Mindfulness.
 All interventions are useful for children and their parents as well as for adults.
 In addition, these techniques are integrated into medical and dietary interventions provided by your physician and dietician.
 We feel this provides a well rounded and more effective approach to providing care for those we work with.

 The 3 phase approach

 The initial session uses several components to determine an individual's treatment needs.
 This would include a diagnostic interview, review of pre-existing records, psychological testing, and a qEEG.
 Also during this phase, a medical assessment would occur with your physician if it has not yet been conducted.
 Assessment information is available to be forwarded to medical professionals.
 These assessment tools can serve as a benchmark against which improvements can be measured.